hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_7/conversations_and_dialogues/from_the_diary_of_a_disciple/704_scc_xix.md

 hoot him.
 First examine well what he is saying, but instead of that, the people of the country will chase after anything which is not quite after the old modes.
-For example, in order to bring to ridicule this *Meghnabadh Kâvya*, which is the gem of Bengali literature, the parody of *Chhuchhundaribadh Kâvya* (The Death of a Mole) was written.
+For example, in order to bring to ridicule this *Meghnabadh Kāvya*, which is the gem of Bengali literature, the parody of *Chhuchhundaribadh Kāvya* (The Death of a Mole) was written.
 They may caricature as much as they like, it does not matter.
 But the *Meghnadbadh Kavya* still stands unshaken in its reputation like the Himalayas while the opinions and writings of carping critics who are